theartofcomputerprogramming/meetup/README.md

 The first program we'll study finds the maximum of some numbers.
 Its code is in *Fascicle 1, MMIX* but we will also look up the corresponding algorithm in *TAOCP Volume 1, Fundamental Algorithms*.

 After the break, we'll step through the program in the MMIX Visual Debugger https://mmix.cs.hm.edu/mmixvd.
 We'll also learn to use the **MMIX** simulator `mmmix` and the **MMIX** assembler `mmixal` https://mmix.cs.hm.edu/src to work with **MMIX** programs on the commandline.
+All these tools are free and open source.

 **Note on MMIX and MIX**